• Skip to main content

 Omnifilter Undersink Reverse Osmosis Water Filter System

-Ensure the water in your home is as pure as can be with the Omnifilter Undersink RO Water Filter System.
-This reverse osmosis system filters water through four stages rids your tap water from common contaminants like pathogens, dissolved solids, and organics, pesticides, VOCs, and nitrates (90-95%).
+Ensure the water in your home is as pure as possible with the Omnifilter Undersink RO Water Filter System.
+This reverse osmosis system filters water through four stages, ridding tap water of common contaminants like pathogens, dissolved solids, organics, pesticides, VOCs, and nitrates (90-95%).

 This system will also reduce rust, sediment, and the taste and odor of chlorine in your water.
 This RO system is tested and certified against NSF/ANSI Standard 58 for the reduction of Barium, Cadmium, Copper, Cyst, Hexavalent, Chromium, Lead, Radium 226/228, Selenium, Total Dissolved Solids, and Trivalent Chromium.